ImperialCollegeLondon/digital_research_sustainability_training/episodes/case_study3.md

 Hugh has access to a number of different HPC facilities he can make use of:

 - a general purpose institutional cluster offering a mix of CPUs and older GPU models.
-- a dedicated cluster providing access to modern Nvidia GPUs operating in Wales.
+- a dedicated cluster providing access to state-of-the-art GPUs operating in Wales.
 - a cluster based on a novel CPU architecture.

 To better understand the emissions related with his work Hugh categorises his activities